City Walk – Lal Galli-Part 2, Old Delhi

 Calling himself a 12th generation Walled City bashindah, the scholar notes that Lal Galli had sprawling residences with “darwaze, sehen, dalaan, kamre, kothriyan.”
 Most have been replaced by “chhote-chhote” flats.
 This is true of other gallis, too.
 And this is true of the scholar, too.
 He grew up in a large “100-gaz” house in Mohalla Lal Darwaza, near the long-closed Excelsior Cinema, but today shares a three-room flat with wife in Kucha Dakhani Rai.

 These days, because of the intermittent pain in his left knee, plus the ongoing pandemic, Feroz Dehlavi rarely steps out of his first-floor home.
 He hasn’t been to Lal Galli for years.
 But no tension!
 The street comes to him occasionally.
-“Poet Zafar Moradabadi lives in Lal Galli, he is a friend, and visits me kabhi-kabhi,” the scholar says, and his scholar wife nods.
+“Poet Zafar Moradabadi and Professor Mazhar Ahmad live in Lal Galli, they are friends, and visit me kabhi-kabhi,” the scholar says, and his scholar wife nods.

 Scholars at home